mauri870/gcsfs/README.md

-# gcsfs - Google Cloud Storage for io/fs interfaces
+# gcsfs - Google Cloud Storage for Go's io/fs

 This package implements the io/fs interfaces for Google Cloud Storage buckets.